Doctor of Philosophy (Ph.D.) Program Requirements

 5.1.
 The doctoral dissertation committee

 After successful completion of their candidacy exam and in consultation with their research adviser, students invite a minimum of five faculty members to serve on their Doctoral Dissertation Committee.
 This committee will guide, monitor, and assess the student’s progress thereafter.
 The membership of the dissertation committee is subjected to the following requirements.
-(1) The head of the dissertation committee is the student’s thesis adviser, (2) the second member of the committee is a member of JI’s faculty within the student’s major, (3) the third member is a member of JI’s faculty outside the student’s major, (4) at least one full professor, and (5) at least one member from outside of JI.
+(1) The head of the dissertation committee is the student’s thesis adviser, (2) the second member of the committee is a member of JI’s faculty within the student’s discipline, (3) the third member is a member of JI’s faculty outside the student’s discipline, (4) at least one full professor, and (5) at least one member from outside of JI.
 Besides, all the committee members must hold a doctoral degree.

 The membership of the dissertation committee must be approved by JI’s degree committee.
 Students should submit Dissertation Committee Members Application through http://bpm.umji.sjtu.edu.cn/, for approval by the degree committee.